The Promised Neverland: Other media

 On July 14, 2018, the series got its own themed drink and coaster at the Shonen Jump cafe in Roppongi.
 The series did a crossover with the WIXOSS trading card game on April 20, 2019, which included an expansion pack themed to the series.
 The project was overseen by the manga's illustrator, Posuka Demizu, who had contributed art to the trading card game's cards in the past.
 The series did a collaboration with The Sky Circus Sunshine 60 Observation Deck in Tokyo from January 5 to February 11, 2019.
 The collaboration included a photo spot that recreates the post-apocalyptic world of the series, an art exhibition, limited edition goods, and original drinks inspired by Emma, Norman, and Ray.
 A collaboration with Princess Cafe was held in Ikebukuro, Akihabara, Osaka and Fukuoka from August 10 to September 8, 2019.
 The collaboration featured exclusive merchandise, food and drinks based on the series.
-A collaboration with Cookpad Studio was held in Osaka from September 4–30, 2020.
+A collaboration with Cookpad Studio was held in Osaka from September 4 to 30, 2020.
 The event included food and merchandise based on the series.
 A collaboration with Kanagawa Taxi Co., also known as Kanachu Taxi, was held from January 14 to March 17, 2021, in which artwork of characters from The Promised Neverland was placed on 88 of their taxi cars and customers were given artwork featuring Emma, Ray, and Norman.
 A collaboration with Megane Flower glasses was held on March 8, 2021, which included limited edition glasses frames designed after Emma, Ray, and Norman.
 A collaboration with Sony was released on September 2, 2021, and included limited edition electronic merchandise based on the series.